 - 3 tablespoons good mild olive oil, divided

-- 1 clove garlic, peeled and crushed or 1 teaspoon Very Lazy Garlic (pre-prepared garlic in a jar or tube).
+- 1 clove garlic, peeled and crushed You can also use 1 teaspoon Very Lazy Garlic (pre-prepared garlic in a jar or tube).

 - 4 ounces cooked white crab meat, flaked

 - 4 scallions, finely sliced Scallions are also known as spring onions

 - Wash and drain the asparagus, snapping off the woody ends, if using.

 - Cut each spear of asparagus in two or three pieces, depending on how long they are.

 - Cook the linguine in boiling salted water according to package directions.

 - Add the asparagus or frozen peas 3 minutes before the end of the cooking time.